I recently had an interesting conversation with a businessman who faced a challenge in deciding between private or group Tanzania safari.

 Private Tanzania safari

-In a private safari, apart from yourself and the people you decide to travel with, there will be no one else within your tour.
+In a private safari, apart from yourself and the people you decide to travel with + your safari driver-guide, there will be no one else within your tour.

 In many occasions, maximum tourists in a jeep are 7.

-In my opinion, this is right although some low budge operators tend to suffocate more than 7 customers in a single jeep.
+In my opinion, this is right although some low budget operators tend to suffocate more than 7 customers in a single jeep.

 1: More flexibility to take things at your own pace or even making changes